 The annual reports of the Z.O.A.
-Administration, affiliated organizations and agencies, usually pub-lished in THE NEW PALESTINE, have this year been issued in the form of a pamphlet, to permit the dedication of this number to the historic American Jewish Conference.
+Administration, affiliated organiza-Administration, affiliated organiza-tions and agencies, usually pub-lished in THE NEW PALESTINE, have this year been issued in the form of a pamphlet, to permit the dedication of this number to the historic American Jewish Con-

-Copies of the Administration Report will be distributed to all delegates at the convention, and will be mailed to District chairmen and such other members as request copies.
+Copies of the Administration Re-port will be distributed to all delegates at the convention, and will be mailed to District chairmen and such other members as request copies.

 The New Palestine, an American Zionist Publication Devoted to Jewish Affairs, is published fortnightly from October to May, inclusive, by the Zionist Organization of America; monthly, June to September, except on Jewish holidays.
 All communications should be addressed to The New Palestine.
-1720 16th St., N. W., Washington 9, D. C. Subscription price, \$2.00; Canadian subscription, 82.23; foreign subscriptions, \$3.00.
+1720 16th St., N. W., Washington 9, D. C. Subscription price, \$2.00; Canadian subscription, \$2.25; foreign subscriptions, \$3.00.
 Entered as second class matter at the Post Office in Washington, D. C., under the act of March 3, 1879.
 Carl Alpert, Managing Editor.